Experienced Estate & Trust Litigation Attorneys

 You may consider the issue in your probate dispute to be especially egregious.
 However, when you explore your legal options with our attorneys, we will always take reasonable steps to avoid litigation if at all possible.

-In some cases, mediation or arbitration can produce the same result as going to trial, but more quickly and at a fraction of the cost.
-While still a robust process, it can avoid some of the hard feelings that come with the adversarial setting of the courtroom.
+In some cases, informal settlement discussions or mediation can produce the same result as going to trial, but more quickly and at a fraction of the cost.
+While still a robust process that allows all parties to be heard, it can avoid some of the hard feelings that come with the formal adversarial setting of the courtroom.

 If Litigation Is Unavoidable

-The unfortunate reality is that not all disputes can be successfully mediated.
+The unfortunate reality is that not all disputes can be successfully mediated or informally resolved.
 If litigation is necessary, our legal team will work as quickly and efficiently as possible.
 By minimizing the amount of time you spend involved in a trial, you can direct your resources toward processing grief and maintaining family relationships.

-Executors of an estate have a unique responsibility, which can come with significant risks if family dynamics are already volatile.
-If a dispute has not yet erupted over a will, but you fear that it could, keep these guidelines in mind:
+Fiduciaries of an estate have a unique responsibility, which can come with significant risks if family dynamics are already volatile.
+If a dispute has not yet erupted, but you fear that it could, keep these guidelines in mind:

 • Bring in a third party, if appropriate.
 You are the expert on your family.
 If you believe that conflict is unavoidable, bringing in a neutral third party early on can be a tremendous asset.
-This could be a lawyer or other skilled mediator.
+This could be a lawyer, independent professional or skilled mediator.

 • Take care of yourself.
-Being the executor of an estate can be exhausting.
-To best serve the beneficiaries — and yourself — it is important to avoid being consumed by the process.
-Set clear boundaries around when you will address estate issues and when you will not, and ask people to respect those boundaries.
+Being a fiduciary can be exhausting, especially when grieving.
+To best serve the beneficiaries – and yourself – it is important to avoid being consumed by the process.
+Set clear boundaries around when you will address administration issues and when you will not, and ask people to respect those boundaries.

 Efficient, Effective Legal Assistance

 Mason & Helmers is committed to helping you resolve estate conflicts in the most efficient manner possible.
 If you have questions, please reach out.
-We are available through our online form, or else by phone: 651-323-2548 or 651-323-2548 (toll free).
+We are available through our online form or else by phone: 651-323-2548 .

 Based in St. Paul, we serve Minneapolis, the Twin Cities metro area and greater Minnesota.